lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_MATCHER_SEQ()**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with an entire string time series exactly and in sequence.
-If the pattern and time series match, the function that uses the matcher returns the input time series; otherwise, the function returns null.
-This corresponds to using a TS_MATCHER_SUBLIST_PS matcher with a threshold of 1.
+If the pattern and time series match, the function that uses the matcher returns the input time series, otherwise, the function returns null.
+This function corresponds to using a TS_MATCHER_SUBLIST_PS matcher with a threshold of 1.

 **TS_MATCHER_SUBLIST(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a sublist of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to sublist.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the time series values, in sequence and contiguously.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSEQ_PS(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the sequence of time series values, in sequence but not necessarily contiguously.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSEQ_PM(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to match string size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the match string, in sequence but not necessarily contiguously.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSEQ_MS(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a subsequence of a string time series, to within the specified coverage threshold.
 The threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of match string size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the sequence of time series values.
-If the threshold is met, the pattern is considered to have matched the subsequence and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match the subsequence and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.

 **TS_MATCHER_SUBSET_PS(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a string time series, regardless of the order in the items in the pattern and the order in the time series.
 The specified coverage threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the sequence of time series values.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSET_PM(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a string time series, regardless of the order in which the items in the pattern occur in the time series.
 The specified coverage threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of pattern size to match string size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the match string, in sequence but not necessarily contiguously.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the pattern; otherwise, the function returns null.

 **TS_MATCHER_SUBSET_MS(Double)**
 Output: MatcherType
 Creates a matcher that matches an array of string values (the *pattern*) with a string time series, regardless of the order in which the items in the pattern occur in the time series.
 The specified coverage threshold is a double-precision number in the range 0.0 - 1.0 that indicates the minimum ratio of match string size to sequence size.
 For example, a threshold of 0.75 means that the specified pattern must match at least 75% of the match string, in sequence but not necessarily contiguously.
-If the threshold is met, the pattern is considered to have matched, and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.
+If the threshold is met, the pattern is considered to match, and the function that uses the matcher returns the observations that correspond to the match string; otherwise, the function returns null.